EO4wellness/100-days-of-code/log.md

 **Today's Progress**: Completed all the _Responsive Web Design_ challenges on _FreeCodeCamp_ except the projects.

 **Thoughts**: Yet another day where I only focused on FreeCodeCamp exercises but I think the all the fun starts tomorrrow when I start doing the projects.
 Also starting my _Machine Learning_ jouney tomorrow.
 Hoping for the best.

+## Day 7: November 24, Saturday

+**Today's Progress**: Started the Machine Learning journey.
+Learnt some basics about machine learning and linear regression.

+**Thoughts**: Finaly learning what I've always wanted to but it doesn't seem so simple of a task but if it was simple I wouldn't be doing it.
+I hope this curiosity can steer me in the right way and help me get there, no matter what I'm not giving up.